-A separate volume provides tax-by-tax descriptions of the cash-based estimates of tax receipts underlying the 1998-99 and 1999-2000 cash Financial Plans.
-This section deals with estimates of GAAP revenues that are included in the GAAP Financial Plan.
+A separate volume provides tax-by-tax descriptions of the cash-based estimates of tax receipts underlying the cash- based financial plans.
+This section deals with estimates of GAAP revenues that are included in the GAAP financial plan.
 The following is a brief description of how such estimates are generated, what factors are considered in their preparation, and how such estimates differ from those prepared on the cash basis.